Ergodicity Breaking and Scaling Relations for Finite-Time First-Order Phase Transition

-describes the excess amount work that one has to perform when the system is quenched at a finite rate rather than quasi-statically.
-In a slow quench, the excess work can be approximated by the enclosed rectangular area between the dynamic and quasi-static hysteresis
+The excess work, defined as $w_{\mathrm{ex}}=w-w_{\mathrm{qs}},$ describes the excess amount work that one has to perform when the system is quenched at a finite rate rather than quasistatically.
+In a slow quench, the excess work can be approximated by the enclosed rectangular area between the dynamic and quasistatic hysteresis (see Fig.~\ref{fig:hysteresis})

 where we approximate $m_{\mathrm{nd}}$ with $1$ in the second line.
-From the analytical expression in Eq. (\ref{eq:Wex_v analytical}), we obtain that the excess work scales with the quench rate as $W_{\mathrm{ex}}\propto v^{2/3}$, which is verified numerically in Fig. \ref{fig:scaling relations}(b).
+Equation (\ref{eq:Wex_v analytical}) shows that the excess work scales with the quench rate as $w_{\mathrm{ex}}\propto v^{2/3}$, which is verified numerically in Fig. \ref{fig:scaling relations}.
+This 2/3 scaling relation of the excess work is due to the breaking of ergodicity \citep{Palmer1982} in large systems.

+\textit{Scaling relation of excess work for small systems}\textendash So far, the results above are caused by neglecting the fluctuations that disappear for infinitely large systems.
+Nevertheless, for small systems, fluctuations become non-negligible.
+A central problem in statistical mechanics is how the finite-size effect will influence the thermodynamic properties.
+We further study the scaling relation of excess work for small systems.

+In order to take fluctuations into consideration, a stochastic approach has to be envisaged.
+For finite systems, $M$ is a random variable, and its probability distribution $P(M,t)$ evolves under the master equation (\ref{eq:master eq}).
+The average magnetization per site $\langle m\rangle=\sum_{M}MP(M,t)/N$ can be calculated from the solution of the master equation \eqref{eq:master eq}.
+Figure \ref{fig:finite_size}(a) shows the mean magnetization for finite-size systems.
+The dynamic hysteresis loop approaches the deterministic case (dashed gray curve) as the system size $N$ increases, and shrinks as $N$ decreases.

+The work done on a system during the manipulation of the external field, along a stochastic trajectory $m(t)$, is given by Eq. (\ref{eq:trajectory work}).
+The average work can be calculated from